US unemployment drops unexpectedly to a still-high 13.3%

 The May job gain, which confounded economists’ expectations of another round of severe losses, suggests that thousands of stores, restaurants, gyms and other companies reopened and rehired more quickly than many analysts had forecast.

+Instead, nearly all industries added jobs, a sharp reversal from April, when almost all cut them.
+Hotels and restaurants added 1.2 million jobs in May, after shedding 7.5 million.
+Retailers gained 368,000, after losing nearly 2.3 million in the previous month.
+Construction companies added 464,000 after cutting 995,000.

+The unemployment rate is still at its highest level since the 1930s era of bread lines and soup kitchens.

-Still, it raises a key question for businesses and unemployed workers: How fast will the rebound proceed?
+Friday’s figures raise a key question for businesses and unemployed workers: How fast will the rebound proceed?
 For hiring to continue at a solid pace, businesses will probably need to see signs that consumers are starting to resume their pre-outbreak habits of shopping and dining out.

-Other evidence has also shown that the job-market meltdown triggered by the coronavirus has bottomed out.
-The number of people applying for unemployment benefits has declined for nine straight weeks.
-And the total number of Americans receiving such aid has essentially leveled off.

-The overall job cuts have widened economic disparities: While the unemployment rate for white Americans was 12.4% May, it was 17.6% for Hispanics and 16.8% for African-Americans.
+The crisis has also exposed wide disparities: While the unemployment rate for white Americans was 12.4% May, it was 17.6% for Hispanics and 16.8% for African-Americans.

 Even with the surprising gain in May, it may take months for all those who lost work in April and March to find jobs.
 Some economists forecast the rate could remain in double-digits through the November elections and into next year.